Our Response to COVID-19

 - Listen to and work with community stakeholders to address issues at a local level

-The United Nations has stated “children are not the face of this pandemic.
+In April 2020, the United Nations stated “children are not the face of this pandemic.
 But they risk being among its biggest victims.”
 Their rights, wellbeing and safety, even more so when they are from poor and vulnerable households, are at risk.
 “For children caught at the apex of this crisis, there is a genuine prospect that its effects will permanently alter their lives.”

 The impact of COVID-19 on the vulnerable children we are working with in Southern and Eastern Africa is severe.
 They already face huge challenges, but with this crisis comes disruption to their education, weakened food and income security, and an increased risk that their rights will be violated.
 High poverty levels in their communities and low-income in their households are amplifying their vulnerability.